Ramacsv/SuitecasesTreeBike/index.md

 **My bike is ready**

 **Why I have tree bike is to get  nummy, it is a yummy food my friend chingi eats, that he keeps on the tree top.**
 The End
 ![Tree Bike Sketch](TreeBike.jpg)

-<b>Image Credits - Photo By SuiteCase Blue</b>
+<b>Image Credits - Sketch By SuiteCase</b>
 <hr style="border:2px solid blue">

 *Hope you like the story.
 Thank you for visiting my page.*